First Ladies Unite Against Separating Children At Border

 Slevin added, "When Melania Trump calls on the country's leaders to govern 'with heart,' it certainly suggests greater solidarity with her predecessors than with her husband."

-The big question is whether these bipartisan expressions of concern from former first ladies, and Melania Trump herself, will make a policy impact.
+The big question is whether these bipartisan expressions of concern from former first ladies, and Melania Trump herself, will have an impact on policy.
 Dr. Jeanne Abrams, an author and historian of first ladies at the University of Denver, noted that first ladies often have been "sounding boards for their husbands' thinking and often were ahead of the curve before their husbands on social issues."

-For example, she said, Abigail Adams wrote a letter to her husband, President John Adams, advocating for women's rights; Eleanor Roosevelt was known her advocacy for civil rights before her husband embraced the issue.
+For example, she said, Abigail Adams wrote a letter to her husband, President John Adams, advocating for women's rights; Eleanor Roosevelt was known for her advocacy for civil rights before her husband embraced the issue.

 "With intimate access to the ear of the president, first ladies have often slowly but determinedly pushed their husbands to moderate their positions.
 Melania Trump is not unusual in this, but President Trump appears to be more implacable than many of our former presidents," Abrams said.

-The current and former first ladies' opposition to separating families is in line with that of American voters; polls show a majority of Americans oppose the policy, with Democrats overwhelmingly opposing it and opinions among Republican more mixed.
+The current and former first ladies' opposition to separating families is in line with that of American voters; polls show that a majority of Americans oppose the policy, with Democrats overwhelmingly opposing it and opinions among Republican more mixed.